B.S., Denison University

-In 2002, Constance was a Dibner Fellow.
-The Dibner Institute for the History of Science and Technology—a consortium of Harvard, MIT, Brandeis, and Boston University—was established in 1992 as an international center for advanced research in the field.
+In 2002, Constance was honored as a Dibner Fellow.
+The Dibner Institute for the History of Science and Technology, a consortium of Harvard, MIT, Brandeis, and Boston University, was established in 1992 as an international center for advanced research in the field.
 She investigated processes of change that could be a precursor to a classification scheme for episodes in science and technology that would ultimately permit the development of analogies to education.

 Outside the professional realm, Constance is a dedicated volunteer for her sorority, Alpha Chi Omega.
 In recognition of her work as co-advisor for the Denison chapter, she was named Ohio Province Chapter Advisor of the Year for 2000-01.
 She is also an active participant in the business of the Granville community and currently serves on the Village Council.